 How does assessment work on my programme and what support is provided with academic skills?

-Details of assessment for each module are explained on Minerva and in the Module Handbook so that you have a clear understanding at the beginning of each module what will be required.
+Details of assessment for each module are explained on Minerva so that you have a clear understanding at the beginning of each module what will be required.
 Assessment methods differ and are relevant to your disciplinary area.
 There are opportunities for formative feedback during each module to help you prepare for your final assessments.